bugholic/bugholic/README.md

 A frontend developer from India

-🔭 I’m currently working on @react.js
+🔭 I’m currently working on @next.js

 🌱 I’m currently learning WEB DEVELOPMENT

-👯 I’m looking to collaborate on WEB DESIGNING PROJECTS
+👯 I’m looking to collaborate on Frontend and Backend PROJECTS

 🤝 I’m looking for help with WEB DESIGNING AND DEVELOPMENT